 While of course every school will have its own unique style of determining who you are and if you are a good fit for their school, the vast majority of your interviews will be low pressure and conversational in nature.
 They will not be trying to trip you up.
 Is this always the case?
 No, but exceptions are just that — exceptions and not the rule.
 It is important to spend time preparing before you start your interviews.

 A good practice is to read through your personal statement and activities on your primary application so that your motivations and past activities are fresh on your mind when you interview.
 Practice interview questions with a close friend or advisor.
 It is important not to memorize your answers outright, as this will make the answers sound robotic and rehearsed.
 Instead, rehearse your answers until your are easily able to provide succinct, meaningful answers to the most common questions.

-Before you interview at a specific school, also review your secondary application questions and answers and review the mission statement and unique aspects of their institution so you are in the right mindframe going in.
+Before you interview at a specific school, also review your secondary application questions and answers.
+Also review the mission statement and unique aspects of their institution so you are in the right frame of mind going in.
 This will allow you to highlight the aspects of your application that are most in line with their institutional identity.
 You will also want to brainstorm a set of questions to get answered about the program during the interview day.

 What to Wear

 Medicine remains a very conservative field so you will want to keep this in mind as you determine what to wear to your interview.
 A black, gray or navy suit with a tie or a dress with a blazer are appropriate choices.
 Your interview day will likely involve a walking tour of the campus so you will want to wear professional but comfortable shoes.
 Now is the time to look your best.
 That includes facial hair that is well-groomed, groomed nails and a fresh haircut and line up.